SecondMuse is working towards the Sustainable Development Goals with the same approach we use to create positive changes in all of our work.

 The Sustainable Development Goals are a set of 17 international goals to meet the major environmental, political, and economic challenges of our times – including climate change, hunger, political violence, and inequality.
 They were unanimously adopted by the heads of state of the 193 member countries at the U.N.
 General Assembly in 2015.
 The group resolved to achieve all the goals by 2030.

-As the halfway point to the 2030 deadline approaches, the world is not on track to meet these goals.
+With the 2030 deadline approaching, the world is not on track to meet many of these goals.
 It’s true the goals are incredibly ambitious, but the consequences of not meeting them are devastating and even deadly.
-The COVID-19 pandemic, of course, didn’t help.
+The COVID-19 pandemic and war in Ukraine, of course, haven’t helped.
 Take the very first goal, for example: “End poverty in all its forms everywhere.”
-The World Bank estimated in June 2021 that the global health crisis pushed nearly 100 million more people into poverty in 2020 – an unprecedented increase in global poverty.
+The UN estimates that the COVID pandemic alone pushed 93 million more people into extreme poverty in 2020.
+The war in Ukraine, meanwhile, has contributed to a record 100 million people forcibly displaced worldwide as of May 2022.

 Healthy people, healthy planet